OpenAPC/openapc-de/data/jisc_collections/2014-2016/README.md

 ## About

 This directory contains selected APC data from the [JISC collections](https://www.jisc-collections.ac.uk/Jisc-Monitor/APC-data-collection/), made available on [figshare](https://figshare.com/articles/APC_data_collected_by_Jisc_2013-2016/5335999).
+This collection mainly covers the 2014, 2015 and 2016 periods (OpenAPC period assignment may vary in some cases, see below).

 ## Contents